 The posterior compartments are approached through a skin incision made over the medial calf, 1 cm posterior to the posterior edge of the tibia, for a similar length and the superficial posterior compartment fascia is incised in a similar fashion (figure 4).
 To access the deep posterior compartment, the gastrocnemius–soleal muscle complex is taken down from its attachments to the tibia (figure 2b).

 For the anterior and lateral compartments an incision is made several centimeters lateral to the anterior tibia for a length of approximately 10 cm.
 The anterior compartment fascia is encountered and incised for the length of the skin incision, taking care not to invade into the underlying muscle to avoid bleeding, especially if the patient is anticoagulated postoperatively.
 The tip of Metzenbaum scissors are inserted into the edges of the fascial incision proximally and distally and advanced under the skin, completing the fasciotomy (figure 5).
 The lateral compartment is incised similarly within the same site.
-Care is taken not to ...
+Care ...